Market Matters

 KEY THEMES

-• The Tide Is Turning in the Office Sector: A range of indicators have been improving throughout the Office sector since the middle of ‘24, and investor attitudes towards the sector are gradually reforming.
+- The CRE capital markets recovery is holding up against tariff-related uncertainties and slowing near-term growth.
+A range of indicators have been improving throughout the Office sector since the middle of ‘24, and investor attitudes towards the sector are gradually reforming.
 We've reflected on these trends in our latest Tide is Turning article.

 DIVING DEEPER